Tail redundancy and its characterization of compression of memoryless sources: Tail Redundancy

 \subsection{Properties of the tail redundancy}

 We examine two properties of tail redundancy in this subsection.
-Note that the tail redundancy is the limit of $\cT_m(\cP)$ as $m\to\infty$, but that $\cT_m(\cP)$ need not always be negative.
-Therefore, we first assert that the limit, the tail redundancy, is always non-negative.
-The second concerns the behavior of tail redundancy across finite unions of classes.
+Note that the tail redundancy $\cT(\cP)$ is defined as the limit of $\cT_m(\cP)$ as $m\to\infty$, however $\cT_m(\cP)$ need not always be non-negative.
+However, we show that $\cT(\cP)$ is always non-negative.
+The second property concerns the behavior of tail redundancy across finite unions of classes.
 This property, while interesting inherently, also helps us cleanly characterize the per-symbol redundancy of \iid sources in Section~\ref{s:main}.